pengxiangzhang/la-mgmt-system/README.md

 4. To install the survey, please follow the instructions for the [LA-Feedback-System](https://github.com/hbiede/LA-Feedback-System) and fill in the database configuration in `config/database.yml`

+## Testing and Contributing

+1. run `rails server` if you are contributing;
+2. open your browser and go to `localhost:3000` or the domain you bind with.